By Ajay Shrestha, Founder of Everest Trekking Guide · Updated May 15, 2026

 Frequently Asked Questions

 Almost certainly not directly.
-Nepal's total snow leopard population is estimated at only 350 to 590 individuals, and the species is solitary, nocturnal, and prefers remote ridgelines above 4,000 m, far from where most trekkers walk or look.
+Nepal's total population is estimated at 350-590 individuals, and the species is solitary, nocturnal, and prefers rugged terrain away from human activity.
+Camera-trap evidence confirms they're present; direct sightings by trekkers are exceptionally rare.